yangyanli/PointCNN/README.md

 See our <a href="http://arxiv.org/abs/1801.07791" target="_blank">PointCNN paper on arXiv</a> for more details.

+**We highly welcome issues, rather than emails, for PointCNN related questions.**

 **We are working actively on Semantic3D dataset, stay tuned.**

 ## Code Organization